alexbeeken/pizza/README.md

-Triangle Type
+Pizza Builder
 ===============

-This is an app that tells you about a triangle when you give it measurements.
+This is an app that allows you to build your own pizza based on it's diameter.
+It tells you the price and number of slices that you can cut this pice into.

 ## Installation

-1. Navigate to a local directory of your choice and clone the project with `git clone http://github.com/alexbeeken/triangle.git`
+1. Navigate to a local directory of your choice and clone the project with `git clone http://github.com/alexbeeken/pizza.git`

-2. Click on triangle.html and run it in a browser.
+2. Click on pizza.html and run it in a browser.

 ## Testing